 These knickers are drafted best from the regular measure of trousers, with a snug measure taken around the knee.

 The Following are the Measurements Used:

-Outside 411/4 in.
-Seat 37 in
+Outside411/4 in.
+Seat37 in.

-Knee
+Inside in.
+Knee in.

-Bottom of cuff
+Waist32 in.
+Bottom of cuff in.

 A to C is 91⁄4 inches, being the distance between the outside and inside seam lengths.